© Ayr/Gray

 Denise Farley of GirlieOnTheEdge

-Sunday’s Six Sentence Story Word Prompt: BOND
+Sunday’s Six Sentence Story Word Prompt: ADMISSION

 More #SixSentenceStories